Jewish Theological Seminary of America: Statistics

 Biography

-Norman Podhoretz is an American magazine editor, writer, and conservative political commentator, who identifies his views as "paleo-neoconservative".
-He is a writer for Commentary magazine, and previously served as the publication's editor-in-chief from 1960 to 1995.
+Norman Harold Podhoretz was an American magazine editor, writer, and conservative political commentator.
+He described his views as "paleo-neoconservative", but only "because [he'd] been one for so long".
+He was a writer for Commentary magazine, and served as the publication's editor-in-chief from 1960 to 1995.

 General info